 This command allows you to specify how many digits after the decimal point will be used when reading each analog input line.
 If you want to read voltage to 1/10 of a volt, you specify one digit after the decimal point.
 This decimal point is assumed in the other analog commands since there is no good way to enter a decimal point on a DTMF pad.
-If you specify one decimal place with this command, the other analog commands will assume that the numbers you enter have an assumed decimal point one digit after the decimal point, you want to specify a value of 12 volts and you are using one digit after the decimal point, you must enter 120.
+If you specify one decimal place with this command, the other analog commands will assume that the numbers you enter have an assumed decimal point one digit from the end.
+In other words, if you want to specify a value of 12 volts and you are using one digit after the decimal point, you must enter 120.
 The descriptions of those commands will explain this in more detail.